New aircraft, Cirrus SR22 G2 Turbo, donated to aviation department

 “The two biggest things I want to come out of this donation is to increase an interest in aviation and to motivate other plane owners to consider donating them instead of just selling them, especially to programs like the one you have here,” said Mr. Elliott, who is a former pilot in the Navy.
 “When I saw the type of aviation program Farragut has, I knew this would be a perfect place for the plane.”

-Mr. Elliott, who has donated other planes in the past to a variety of organizations, had first offered the plane to the military school he had attended growing up in San Antonio, Texas, but the school did not have an aviation program and deduced it would be too difficult to manage.
+Mr. Elliott, who has donated other planes in the past to a variety of organizations, had first offered the plane to the best boarding school school he had attended growing up in San Antonio, Texas, but the school did not have an aviation program and deduced it would be too difficult to manage.
 After taking a tour of Farragut and seeing what the Aviation Program has to offer, Mr. Elliott thought it was a no-brainer.

 “It (the Aviation Program) is exactly what I had envisioned growing up for my school,” said Mr. Elliott, who served as a pilot for FedEx for 33 ½ years before retiring in 2004.
 “After my alma mater declined the offer, Farragut was my first choice due to the quality of the program.”